xuyangHan/RoadToBackendMastery/README.md

 Welcome to my tech blog repository!
 This is a comprehensive guide for beginners and intermediates to master backend programming.
 This repository features a rich collection of tutorials, practical examples, and real-world experiences, organized into well-defined series:

-- **Roadmap to Backend Programming Mastery**: Step-by-step guidance from internet basics to advanced database management.
+- **Roadmap to Backend Programming Mastery**: Step-by-step guidance, from internet basics to advanced database management.
 - **C# OOP and Design Patterns**: Learn object-oriented programming concepts and implement design patterns in C#.
 - **Data Structures and Algorithms**: Explore essential concepts with practical examples using LeetCode problems.
 - **Industry Experiences**: Insights and solutions for real-world programming challenges, such as optimizing APIs and implementing caching strategies.
+- **System Design**: Comprehensive coverage, from system design fundamentals to solving practical system design interview questions.
+- **Interview Preparation Guide**: A complete series to help you ace backend programming interviews.
+Includes behavioral questions, C# concepts, and database interview challenges.

 Future additions will include interview tips and beginner-friendly C# and SQL tutorials.
-Whether you're just starting your programming journey or sharpening your backend skills, this repository has something for everyone.
+Whether you're just starting your programming journey or sharpening your backend skills, this repository has something for everyone. 🚀

 ---